Powerful hardware needs robust software to unlock its potential. Case in point: the Netgear XR500 Nighthawk Pro Gaming router.

 Netgear XR500’s photos

-Despite the new OS, setting up the RX500 is like setting up any router with a web interface: easy and straightforward.
-All you have to do is connect your computer to the router’s LAN port (or via its default Wi-Fi network) and connect the router’s WAN port to an internet source (such as your cable modem).
+All you have to do is connect your computer to the router’s LAN port (or via its default Wi-Fi network) and hook the router’s WAN port to an internet source (such as your cable modem) via a network cable.

 The first time you launch a browser on your computer, you will get to the router’s initial web-based setup wizard that walks you through the entire process.
 It took me less than 10 minutes to get my test network up and running.